flyerhzm/redis-sentinel/README.md

     config.cache_store = :redis_store, { master_name: "master1",
                                          sentinels: ['sentinel://localhost:26379', 'sentinel://localhost:26380'] }

+If none of the sentinel servers can be reached, a Redis::CannotConnectError will be thrown.

 There are two additional options:

 1. `:failover_reconnect_timeout` (seconds) will block for that long when